apmoore1/language-model/README.md

 ```
 Where `../yelp/splits/filtered_split_train.txt` is the file that stores all of the training data and `../yelp/splits/filtered_train_dir/` is the new directory that will store all of the training data but over 40 files.
 40 is just an arbitary number any number can be chosen.

+So far I have not found it any quick to train it in this manner, it is just as quick to train it without having to split the dataset first.

 To train the model run the following command (This will take a long time):
 ```
 allennlp train fine_tune_lm/training_configs/yelp_lm_config.json -s ../yelp_language_model
 ```
 Where `../yelp_language_model` is the directory that will save the language model to.

+We currently find that using the pre-trained model does not help at first but within 1 hour of training the perplexity decreases quicker suggesting that model finds it easier to learn more quicker through pre-training.